Contributors from members of the Copper team

 Pay careful attention to the reps that are hitting their current goals.
 Note the types and amount of activity they’re engaged in.
 You can use this information to set activity-based quotas for the rest of your team.

-Another useful report for setting activity quotas is the Activity By Source report.
+Another useful report for setting activity quotas that any sales rep can accomplish is the Activity By Source report.

 This report shows which sources (emails, calls, ads) are generating most of your pipeline, which is very valuable in helping you set activity quotas for your reps.
 You can have reps focus more time on the activities that lead to more won deals.